nykajak/caissa/README.md

 # Caissa

 A sample chess application made with react supporting local play on one device.
 Still in development.
+[Live Link](https://caissa.vercel.app/)

 # Rules and Controls